madsmtm/objc2/crates/objc2/src/topics/FRAMEWORKS_CHANGELOG.md

   - `CoreText` / `objc2-core-text`.
 * Added a few missing APIs that uses arrays.
 * Added `CGBitmapInfo::new`.
+* Added `Default` implementations for enumerations and bitflags.

 ### Changed
 * Updated SDK from Xcode 26.0.1 to 26.1.1.